SafaMessaoud/DeepEEG/README.md

 To train the model you will need to provide training data in native TFRecord format.
 The TFRecord format consists of a set of sharded files containing serialized tf.SequenceExample protocol buffers.
 Each tf.SequenceExample proto contains a label and a tensor with the EEG recording.
 First download the data from [(Bashivan et al. (2016))](https://github.com/pbashivan/EEGLearn/tree/master/Sample%20data).
 Then, run data/process_inputs.sh.
 This will generate a folder with a TFRecord for every participant.

 **Training the Model:**
+We use leave-subject-out cross validation approach.
+In each of the 13 folds, all trials belonging to one of the subjects were used as the test set.
+A number of samples equal to the test set were then randomly extracted from rest of data for validation set and the remaining samples were used as training set.
+First set the path to DeepEEG properly (Lin14).
+Then, run the training script train.sh.
+Do not forget to specify the patient on which the testing is performed.